What42Pizza/42s-Backrooms/README.md

 <br />

-These are events that should be possible, but have had no reports of ever happening.
-It could be that something happens to the people that do these things, it could be that no one has ever even though of doing these things in the moment they have the chance to, or it could just be that no one wants to try it because it's an unreported event, which is keeping it unreported.
+These are events that should be possible, though no one has ever reported on it happening.
+This could be because something happens to the people that try these things, it could be that no one has ever even though of doing these things in the moment they have the chance to, or it could just be that no one wants to try it because it's an unreported event, which is keeping it unreported.

 <br />